AlinaKorobchuk/Data-analysis-of-linkedin-vacancies/README.md

 *In this repositary:
 - File of data preparation in Python with the extension .ipynb.
-- Data visualization ile of Microsoft Power BI with the extension .pbix.
+- Data visualization file of Microsoft Power BI with the extension .pbix.